 In the last 10 years, we have travelled and lived in over 30 different countries all the while growing our online lifestyle businesses as we went.

-Currently living (and locked down) in Phuket, Thailand, it’s now my mission to share our experiences and help others build their own online lifestyle business that gives them the freedom to live and work from anywhere in the world whether that be your kitchen table or a beach in Fiji.
+Currently living (and locked down) in Phuket, Thailand, it’s now my mission to share our experiences and help others build their own lifestyle business that gives them the freedom to live and work from anywhere in the world whether that be your kitchen table or a beach in Fiji.

-What is an Online Lifestyle Business?
+What is a Lifestyle Business?

 According to Wikipedia – ‘A lifestyle business is a business set up and run by its founders primarily with the aim of sustaining a particular level of income and no more; or to provide a foundation from which to enjoy a particular lifestyle.’